ayushi-uwc/elo-benchmark-mathematical-reasoning/README.md

 ### Experimental Design

-Our evaluation framework operates through an iterative tournament structure where models participate in head-to-head competitions across dynamically generated clinical reasoning tasks.
-The choice of clinical reasoning as our evaluation domain stems from its requirement for complex multi-step reasoning, integration of diverse information sources, and clear performance criteria that can be objectively assessed.
+Our evaluation framework operates through an iterative tournament structure where models participate in head-to-head competitions across dynamically generated mathematical reasoning tasks.
+The choice of mathematical reasoning as our evaluation domain stems from its requirement for complex multi-step logical reasoning, integration of diverse mathematical concepts, and clear performance criteria that can be objectively assessed.

 The tournament employs a Swiss-style pairing system that ensures fair competition by matching models with similar skill levels while preventing repeated matchups.
 Models are stratified into performance bands based on their current Elo ratings, with pairings selected to minimize rating differences within acceptable bounds (typically 50-100 Elo points).

 ### Dynamic Challenge Generation

 Unlike static benchmarks, UNER generates novel evaluation challenges through a peer-driven process.
-The top-performing models serve as challenge generators, creating both clinical case scenarios and associated questions.
+The top-performing models serve as challenge generators, creating both mathematical problem scenarios and associated solution approaches.
 This approach ensures that evaluation content remains current and challenging, as the most capable models are responsible for creating tests that push the boundaries of the field.

-The challenge generation follows a two-stage protocol: first, selected models generate detailed clinical vignettes that present complex diagnostic scenarios; second, a different set of high-performing models formulate questions based on these cases.
+The challenge generation follows a two-stage protocol: first, selected models generate detailed mathematical problems that present complex reasoning scenarios across domains like algebra, calculus, geometry, probability, and discrete mathematics; second, a different set of high-performing models formulate solution approaches and verification criteria based on these problems.
 Quality control mechanisms ensure that generated content meets rigorous standards through committee review with an 80% approval threshold.

 ### Peer Evaluation Framework